-The most appropriate locations for mounting dark sector experiments are at the beam dumps.
-There, very high intensity electron and positron beams interact with thick targets, hopefully producing large numbers of highly penetrating particles.
+The most appropriate locations of using the beams are the beam dumps.
+There, very high 5810 intensity electron and positron beams interact with thick targets, hopefully producing large numbers of highly penetrating particles.
 There are 15 beam dumps distributed over the entire facility.
 Their locations are schematically shown in Figure 11.1.
 In this section, we will briefly describe only those which may be useful for some of the fixed target experiments.